john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/saturday.md

 > Sadly, this means that I have to start my build from scratch.

-Or, really, it means I have to start over at [BinUtils](http://www.linuxfromscratch.org/lfs/view/stable/chapter05/binutils-pass1.html)
+Or, really, it means I have to start over at [BinUtils](http://www.linuxfromscratch.org/lfs/view/development/chapter05/binutils-pass1.html)

 > There is just no way I will be able to finish this build on a Raspberry Pi in the next 36 hours.
 Ain't gonna happen.

+## 8:15PM - Restarting at BinUtils

+Okay, I am starting back over [here](http://www.linuxfromscratch.org/lfs/view/development/chapter05/binutils-pass1.html) with compiling BinUtils.

+Also, it looks like I for something from the [PiLFS guide](http://intestinate.com/pilfs/guide.html).
+I need this line in my `~/.bashrc`:

+    LFS_TGT=$(uname -m)-lfs-linux-gnueabihf